rdrozdov/School-21/README.md

 Push_swap.
 This project was about make data sorted on a stack, with a limited set of instructions, using the lowest possible number of actions.

-Pipex.
-Pipex is a project that reproduces the behaviour of the shell pipe | command in C, using the pipe(), fork(), dup2() and execve() functions.
-The program launches as ./pipex infile cmd1 cmd2 outfile and behaves exactly as this line in the shell < infile cmd1 | cmd2 > outfile .